fredvel59/authentication_app/server/README.md

     {
       "password": "your last password",
       "newPassword": "your naw password",
-      "repeatePassword": "repeate your name password"
+      "repeatePassword": "repeate your new password"
     }

 ## Get All Users